 While this may sound like a logical question to ask a man with a huge collection of books, on deeper introspection it is the wrong question.

-In a way, the question that the mountain of books is merely a tool for showing off.
+In a way, the question is whether the mountain of books is merely a tool for showing off.
 A way of saying to everyone who enters the apartment, look how intellectual and learned I am.

 That is missing the point spectacularly.